Henrik Janson: Strings and orchestra arranger

 The opera crossover quartet Il Divo was formed by the music manager Simon Cowell in 2003.

 Their self-titled debut album was released in November the following year and went straight to number one in the UK and in seven other countries.
 Henrik and Ulf Janson arranged the orchestra and worked as conductors on parts of the album, which they also did on the group’s following two UK number one studio albums Ancora and Siempre.
 On each three records, Henrik also was engaged as a guitarist.

-In June 2007, the British tenor Paul Potts was crowned winner of the first season of ITV’s talent show Britain’s Got Talent.
-Potts’ debut album One Chance, including Jansons’ arrangements for orchestra which the brothers also conducted, came out a month later.
-Just like Il Divo’s first album it went to number one in the UK, as well as in eight other countries.
+In June 2007, British tenor Paul Potts was crowned winner of the first season of ITV's talent show Britain's Got Talent.
+Potts' debut album One Chance, including Janson's arrangements for orchestra which the brothers also conducted, came out a month later.
+Just like Il Divo's first album, it went to number one in the UK, as well as in eight other countries.
 Two years later, in 2009, they returned working with Potts on his sophomore album Passione.

-String arrangements by Janson are also found on seven UK Top 40 number one songs:
+String arrangements by Janson are also found on seven UK top 40 number one songs: